wp-plugins/xili-language/readme.txt

 == Changelog ==

+Also read latest news (and infos) on this [multilingual website](http://2014.extend.xiligroup.org/en/category/news/).

 = version 2.21.0 (2015-09-28) =
 * widget xili-language list now has 3 styles (list, with images/flags, both images+texts) - generates css only if widget(s) active and visible
 * more deep tests to recover Polylang previous install with xili-tidy-tags (1.11.2) and xili-dictionary (2.12.2+) (see https://github.com/dev-xiligroup/) - the process is semi-automatic and needs a special preparation (backup, activation,...)
 Soon docs...
 Ask in support form.